Notimatica/docs/introduction.md

   Since web push notifications help to protect user's privacy (users don't give away their emails or other contact details) users opt-in with more desire than for traditional emails lists.

-  They also have ability to unsubscribe from receiving notification anytime they want. **Studies show that the churn rate for subscribers of web push notifications during the first year is less than 10%.**
+  They also have ability to unsubscribe from receiving notification anytime they want.
+Studies show that the **churn rate** for subscribers of web push notifications during the first year is **less than 10%**.

 * ##### Instant delivery